-Ascendas REIT (SGX: A17U) has recently announced a business update based on its first-quarter 2020 financial results.
-It is currently trading at 5.7% yield based on the last traded share price of $2.93 on 8 May.
+Ascendas REIT (SGX: A17U) has recently announced its first half 2020 financial results.
+It is currently trading at 4.2% yield based on the last traded share price on 24 July.

 Background of Ascendas REIT